VictorRodriguez/hobbies/dev_ops/debs/README.md

  * You have now downloaded the 3 files (.dsc, .tar.gz, .diff.gz), composing the
    Debian source package.

- * Once the package is downloaded, you can check the directory where you are , and you'll find that apart from the 3 files that were downloaded you also have a directory, called fdupes-1.50-PR2.
-This is the unpacked source of the Debian package.
+ * Once the package is downloaded, you can check the directory where you are, and you'll find that apart from the 3 files that were downloaded you also have a directory, called fdupes-1.50-PR2.
+This is the unpacked source of the
+   Debian package.

  * Every Debian (or Debian derivative) package includes a debian directory, where all the information related to the Debian package is stored.
 Anything that's outside of that directory, is the upstream code, i.e. the original code released by whoever programmed the software.

  * This is the directory that the package maintainer has added to the source code to build the package.